okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ### Create a JSON Web Key

 Create a [JSON Web Key](https://www.rfc-editor.org/rfc/rfc7517) (JWK) for use with DPoP.
-A JWK is a cryptographic key or keypair expressed in JSON format.
-You use the public and private key that you generate to sign the JSON Web Token (JWT) for use with DPoP in the next section.
+A JWK is a cryptographic key or key pair expressed in JSON format.
+You use the generated public and private key to sign the JSON Web Token (JWT) for use with DPoP in the next section.

-> **Note:** The JWK for use with DPoP is a separate JWK than what you generate for client authentication.
+> **Note:** The JWK that is used for DPoP authentication is separate from the JWK used for client authentication.

 Use your internal instance of a key pair generator to generate the public/private key pair for use with DPoP in a production org.
 See this [key pair generator](https://github.com/mitreid-connect/mkjwk.org) for an example.

-> **Note:** You can use only asymmetric keys with DPoP.
+> **Note:** You must use asymmetric keys with DPoP.
 See [Asymmetric Encryption: Definition, Architecture, Usage](https://www.okta.com/identity-101/asymmetric-encryption/).

-For testing purposes only, you can use a simple [JWK generator](https://mkjwk.org/).
-Do the following if you use the simple JWK generator.
+For testing purposes only, you can use the [simple JWK generator](https://mkjwk.org/) to generate a key pair.
+Follow these steps if you use the simple JWK generator:

 1. Select the following and then click **Generate**.